CamerataMusica/website/content/pages/FAQ.md

 Every January, Camerata’s selection committee begins the process of choosing artists and programs for the following season.

-Musicians interested in performing on the series should send information about themselves, including a sample or proposed program and an artistic sample to Camerata Musica, PO Box 615, Richland WA 99352, or by email to [cndorans@charter.net](mailto:cndorans@charter.net).
+Musicians interested in performing on the series should send information about themselves, including a sample or proposed program and an artistic sample to Camerata Musica, PO Box 615, Richland WA 99352, or by email to [info@cameratamusica.com](mailto:info@cameratamusica.com).

 Submissions will not be returned unless accompanied by a stamped self-addressed envelope.

-### I’m a local music student.
-How can I be considered for your Young Artists of Distinction concert?

-Early each spring, Camerata sends nomination forms for the Young Artists concert to local music teachers so the first thing you should do is talk to your teacher.
-If your teacher is not local or is new to the area, he/she can contact us about getting a copy of the nomination packet.

 ### How do I become a patron?